Virginia lawmakers set to take up proposal to help fund new arena for Capitals, Wizards

 Efforts to bring major professional sports to northern Virginia go back decades.
 Three decades ago, then-Gov. L. Douglas Wilder, a Democrat, and then-Washington NFL team owner Jack Kent Cooke unveiled a plan to bring Cooke’s team to the same Potomac Yard site.
 The deal collapsed.

 Two decades ago, Virginia also sought to bring Major League Baseball to the commonwealth.
-But concerns over the financing emerged, which shared many structural similarities to what is now proposed.
+But concerns emerged over the financing, which shared many structural similarities to what is now proposed.
 MLB chose a site in Washington, D.C., instead.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.